|

 In seven states, including Arkansas, Colorado, Idaho, Louisiana, Mississippi, Missouri, and Vermont, there are no state-level landlord disclosure requirements beyond the federal lead paint rule.
 In those states, the landlord is legally obligated to tell you almost nothing.

-What this means for you: the law establishes a floor, not a ceiling.
-The things landlords are required to disclose are the easy ones.
+The law establishes a floor, not a ceiling.
+The things landlords are required to disclose are the ones that tend to be easier to document and verify.
 The harder ones, the ones that directly affect how much you pay and how you live, are typically not required at all.

 This is where the information gap gets expensive.

 In most states, landlords are not required to disclose whether the unit has a history of flooding from plumbing or mechanical failures.
 Natural flood events and flood zone status are required disclosures in many states, but a burst pipe that soaked the floors, a ceiling that has leaked three times from the unit above, or a basement that fills with water every heavy rain?
 Not required.
-The burden is on you to ask, and the landlord is only obligated to answer truthfully if you do.
-In a competitive rental market, many tenants are afraid that asking too many questions will cost them the apartment.
-That fear is exactly what landlords are counting on.
+The burden is on you to ask, and the landlord is only obligated to answer truthfully if you do ask directly.

 In most states, landlords are not required to disclose that the property is about to be sold.
 You could sign a twelve-month lease on a unit that the landlord already knows they are listing in two months.
-A few states require disclosure of imminent condo conversion plans, but a simple sale to a new owner who may not want to continue renting?
-Not required in most places.
+A few states require disclosure of imminent condo conversion plans, but a sale to a new owner who may not want to continue renting is not required disclosure in most places.
 Your lease protects you in most states from immediate displacement, but it does not prevent the disruption and uncertainty that comes with a property changing hands mid-tenancy.

 Landlords are not required to disclose the age or condition of major appliances and building systems.
-The furnace in the basement, the water heater, the HVAC unit, the roof: none of this has to be disclosed.
-You are signing a lease on a home where major systems could be at end of life, and the landlord has no obligation to tell you that.
-When the furnace fails in January, you will find out in a different way.
+The furnace, the water heater, the HVAC unit, the roof: none of this has to be disclosed.
+You are signing a lease on a home where major systems could be at end of life, and the landlord has no obligation to tell you that before you sign.

 Six things your landlord is not required to tell you before you sign a lease, including flooding history, previous rent, neighbor complaints, pending sale, appliance age, and death in the unit